jaynro/Full-Stack-Augmented/README.md

 ---

-## 🟦 Phase 5: Capstone Project – Backend Focus
+## 🟦 Phase 5: Capstone Project – Innovation & Backend Architecture

 **Goals:**
+- **Conceptualize a unique product:** Participants must choose a project from their own imagination or business needs.
-- Design and scaffold a real application
+- Design the API architecture and database schema.
-- Implement backend business logic
+- Implement the backend business logic using Spring Boot and AI-assisted patterns.
-- Apply AI-assisted development patterns

-**Capstone Project Ideas:**
+**Capstone Challenge:**
-- Task Manager (categories, status, due dates)
-- Admin Dashboard for managing items
+*Choose a problem you want to solve and build it.
+Do not just build a To-Do list.
+Build something helpful, creative, or fun.*

+**Inspiration & Examples:**
+1.  **Smart Travel Planner:**
+    * *Core:* CRUD for destinations and dates.
+    * *AI Feature:* Generate daily itineraries based on user interests.
+2.  **Corporate Knowledge Base:**
+    * *Core:* Document upload and categorization.
+    * *AI Feature:* "Chat with your docs" or auto-summarization of uploaded PDFs.
+3.  **Intelligent Recipe Vault:**
+    * *Core:* Inventory management of ingredients in your fridge.
+    * *AI Feature:* Suggest recipes based strictly on available inventory.
+4.  **Dev Team Standup Assistant:**
+    * *Core:* Input form for daily updates (Yesterday, Today, Blockers).
+    * *AI Feature:* Auto-generate a weekly summary report for management.
+5.  **Language Learning Flashcards:**
+    * *Core:* Deck management and spaced repetition logic.
+    * *AI Feature:* Auto-generate example sentences or check if the user's spoken pronunciation/grammar is correct (Speech-to-Text).

 **Hands-on Activities:**
+- Draft a 1-page spec of your unique idea.
-- Design REST APIs
+- Design REST APIs.
-- Generate Spring Boot:
-  - Controllers
-  - Services
-  - Repositories using Copilot
+- Generate Spring Boot Controllers, Services, and Repositories using Copilot.
-- Write unit and integration tests (TDD)
+- Write unit and integration tests (TDD).

 ---

-## 🟦 Phase 6: Capstone Project – Frontend + AI Integration
+## 🟦 Phase 6: Capstone Project – Frontend Realization & AI Integration

 **Goals:**
-- Complete Angular frontend
+- Bring the unique idea to life with an Angular frontend.
-- Integrate an AI-powered feature
+- Integrate a specific AI feature that adds "Magic" to the application.

 **Learning Resources:**
 - OpenAI API Documentation